setzler/EconData/DataRepo/Miscellaneous/README.md

   - `distances/county_distance_100miles.csv`,
     `distances/CZ_distance_100miles.csv`, and
     `distances/state_distance_100miles.csv`: Using county-to-county
-    distances of up to 100 miles, it forms the minimum between counties, commuting zones, and states, respectively.
+    distances of up to 100 miles, it forms the minimum distance between counties, commuting zones, and states, respectively.
 Any pairs not included are over 100 miles apart.
-When `getDistances()` is run, it downloads and cleans the distances the NBER data repository.
+When `getDistances()` is run, it downloads and cleans the distances from the NBER data repository.